The Art of Air Power: The Strategies of Air Power Course

-The tutorial active weeks open at 1200 on a Friday and close at 2330 the following Sunday (10 Days).
+The tutorial active weeks open at 0001 on a Friday and close at 2330 the following Sunday (10 Days).
 The admin week is your time to test your login and add your welcome comments to test the forum.
 Your participation in the weekly tutorials can be added at any stage during that tutorial's active week.
-You can access the online course through any device that has internet connection.
+Access to the online course can be gained through any device that has connection to the internet.

 Academic supervision is provided by Group Captain Phil Edwards.
 The course is coordinated by the APDC Education staff, who are the point of contact for further information.

-Individuals can nominate for the IAPC through their UTC or orderly room.
-The IAPC PMKeyS course code 215212.
+Individuals can nominate for the SAPC through their Unit Training Co-ordinator or Orderly Room.
+The SAPC PMKeyS course code 215212.